 We believe that the agent-oriented community should follow a similar path, trying to adapt the method engineering for using it in agent-oriented design.
-It is in this ambit that the FIPA Methodology TC^1 is situated.
+It is in this ambit that the FIPA Methodology $TC^1$ is situated.
 Its aim, and our aim as members of the committee, is to propose quite an open approach that allows the composition of a very large repository of human experiences (design process is first of all a human process) that could be expressed in terms of a standard notation.

 Right from the beginning however it was clear that adopting the method engineering approach in the AOSE context is not a plain task.
-In the object-oriented context the construction of method fragments, the assembling of the methodology with them and the execution of the design rely on a common denominator, the universally accepted concept of object and related meta-model of the objectoriented system.
-The situation concerning the agent-oriented approach is quite different since there is not a commonly accepted definition of the concept of agent and related meta-model of the multi-agent system - a structural representation of the elements (agent, role, behavior, ontology, etc.) that will compose the actual system with their composing relationships.
-Since a meta-model is a means of unifying concepts, the lack of a unique MAS meta-model consequently leads to each methodology having its own concepts and system structure.
+In the object-oriented context the construction of method fragments, the assembling of the methodology with them and the execution of the design rely on a common denominator, the universally accepted concept of object and related meta-model of the object-oriented system.
+As said before, the situation concerning the agent-oriented approach is quite different since there is not a commonly accepted definition of the concept of agent and related meta-model of the multiagent system - a structural representation of the elements (agent, role, behaviour, ontology, etc.) that will compose the actual system with their composing relationships.
+Since a meta-model is a means to unifying concepts, the lack of a unique MAS meta-model consequently leads to each methodology having its own concepts and system structure.

-Analyzing the process of designing a system (object or agent-oriented) we have come to the conclusion that it consists in instantiating the system metamodel that the designers have in their mind in order to fulfill the specific problem requirements.
-In the agent world this means that the meta-model is the critical element when applying the method engineering paradigm, because of the variety of the methodology MAS meta-models.
-Indeed the first step of the composition process should consist in a selection of the elements that compose the metamodel of the MAS the designers will build.
-The MAS meta-model so derived will be useful in the method fragment selection phase at least in order to avoid the selection of methods referring to different elements.
-But without a unique MAS meta-model, the various concepts and system structures characterizing the different methodologies could make very laborious or even impossible to carry out the method fragment composition.
+Analysing the process of designing a system (object or agent-oriented) we have come to the conclusion that it consists in instantiating the system meta-model that the designers have in their mind in order to fulfil the specific problem requirements.
+In the agent world this means that the meta-model is the critical element when applying the method engineering paradigm, because of the variety of the methodology MAS metamodels.
+The first step of the composition process should therefore consist in an accurate analysis of the MAS meta-models, on which the methodologies are based.
+Then the designers have to select the elements that compose the meta-model of the MAS they will build.
+The availability of the MAS meta-model will help them both at a logical and practical level.
+This will first be useful in the method fragment selection phase (avoiding the selection of methods referring different elements) and secondly, the same fact of clearly declaring the structure of the system will enable the CASE tools to check for model coherence and find parts not completely defined.
+Once the methodology is composed the designers will perform the established process obtaining a model of the system - an instantiation of the MAS meta-model - that solves their problem.